 Co-chair, 2nd year

 Member, 2nd year

-Staff Advisory Council Bylaws—Amended and approved June 2018
+Staff Advisory Council Bylaws—revised and ratified January 2019

 The name of the council is the College of Arts and Sciences Staff Advisory Council referred to herein as “SAC”.

 The mission of the College of Arts and Sciences (ASC) Staff Advisory Council is to act on behalf of all College of Arts and Sciences staff in bringing matters of collective interest to the attention of the Executive Dean.
 Specifically, the council seeks to foster communication between staff and administrators; promote a positive and innovative work environment; ensure staff development, and recognize the needs and interests of the staff as they relate to the missions of the College of Arts and Sciences and The Ohio State University.